Technical Assistance and Resources for States

 National Electric Vehicle Infrastructure Formula Program

-The $5 billion NEVI Formula Program provides dedicated funding to states to strategically deploy EV charging infrastructure and establish an interconnected network to facilitate data collection, access, and reliability.
+The Infrastructure Investment and Jobs Act (IIJA) established the NEVI Formula Program.
+The program provides funding to states to deploy electric vehicle (EV) charging infrastructure and establish an interconnected network to facilitate data collection, convenience, and reliability.

 Under this program, each state is required to submit an annual EV Infrastructure Deployment Plan that describes how the state intends to use its apportioned NEVI Formula Program funds in accordance with federal guidance.
 Below are resources dedicated to plan development and implementation.